Eclampsia: Complications

 There are risks to both the mother and the fetus when eclampsia occurs.
 The fetus may grow more slowly than normal within the womb (uterus) of a woman with eclampsia, which is termed intrauterine growth restriction and may result in the child appearing small for gestational age or being born with low birth weight.
 Eclampsia may also cause problems with the placenta.
 The placenta may bleed (hemorrhage) or begin to separate early from the wall of the uterus.
 It is normal for the placenta to separate from the uterine wall during delivery, but it is abnormal for it to separate prior to delivery; this condition is called placental abruption and can be dangerous for the fetus.
 Placental insufficiency may also occur, a state in which the placenta fails to support appropriate fetal development because it cannot deliver the necessary amount of oxygen or nutrients to the fetus.
 During an eclamptic seizure, the beating of the fetal heart may become slower than normal (bradycardia).
 If any of these complications occurs, fetal distress may develop.
 Treatment of the mother's seizures may also manage fetal bradycardia.
 If the risk to the health of the fetus or the mother is high, the definitive treatment for eclampsia is delivery of the baby.
 Delivery by cesarean section may be necessary, especially if the instance of fetal bradycardia does not resolve after 10 to 15 minutes of resuscitative interventions.
 It may be safer to deliver the infant preterm than to wait for the full 40 weeks of fetal development to finish, and as a result prematurity is also a potential complication of eclampsia.

 In the mother, changes in vision may occur as a result of eclampsia, and these changes may include blurry vision, one-sided blindness (either temporary due to amaurosis fugax or potentially permanent due to retinal detachment), or cortical blindness, which affects the vision from both eyes.
 There are also potential complications in the lungs.
-The woman may have fluid slowly collecting in the lungs in a process known as pulmonary edema.
+The person may have fluid slowly collecting in the lungs in a process known as pulmonary edema.
 During an eclamptic seizure, it is possible for a person to vomit the contents of the stomach and to inhale some of this material in a process known as aspiration.
-If aspiration occurs, the woman may experience difficulty breathing immediately or could develop an infection in the lungs later, called aspiration pneumonia.
-It is also possible that during a seizure breathing will stop temporarily or become inefficient, and the amount of oxygen reaching the woman's body and brain will be decreased (in a state known as hypoxia).
-If it becomes difficult for the woman to breathe, she may need to have her breathing temporarily supported by an assistive device in a process called mechanical ventilation.
+If aspiration occurs, the mother may experience difficulty breathing immediately or could develop an infection in the lungs later, called aspiration pneumonia.
+It is also possible that during a seizure breathing will stop temporarily or become inefficient, and the amount of oxygen reaching the mother's body and brain will be decreased (in a state known as hypoxia).
+If it becomes difficult for the mother to breathe, she may need to have her breathing temporarily supported by an assistive device in a process called mechanical ventilation.
 In some severe eclampsia cases, the mother may become weak and sluggish (lethargy) or even comatose.
 These may be signs that the brain is swelling (cerebral edema) or bleeding (intracerebral hemorrhage).